Schwad/project_wheres_waldo/README.md

 TODO

-WE NEED TO ITERATE OVER ALL TAGS AND DISPLAY THEM.

-WE ARE STRUGGLING W/O ACCESS TO JS.ERB

 Persisting Tags

-Set up your app to load all Tags on the image when the page refreshes.
 Implement a DELETE button or link on each Tag which will remove the persisted Tag and then remove the Tag from the DOM upon success.
   -- Tag#destroy route